Financial Planning Tools

 Most people simply do not have a high enough personal savings rate to meet their retirement savings and other future financial needs.

 A negative national personal savings rate means that for every dollar someone saves, another American goes more than a dollar into additional debt.
-This American savings trend (or lack thereof) is very disturbing, since a sustained long term savings rate of 10% to 20% is usually required to save adequately for secure and comfortable retirement.
+Because a sustained long term savings rate of 10% to 20% is usually required to save adequately for secure and comfortable retirement, the lack of significant American net savings in recent decades is very disturbing.
+Note that only when you start saving early in your working career, would a consistent lifetime savings rate of 10% be adequate to build wealth and retirement security.
+The longer you wait to start to save, the higher your savings percentage must be.

-Therefore, the first thing you must get right is your financial savings program.
+Therefore, the first thing you must get right in your lifetime financial planning is your financial savings program.
 To ensure that your personal savings rate is high enough to build up an adequate asset base, you must understand, track, and project your cash flows.
 You cannot know the adequacy of your savings rate and your progress toward your investment goals without measuring your current progress and projecting your future cash flows.

 Any comprehensive cash flow projection must also include planned future cash requirements for living expenses and special requirements, such as a down payment on a house, college expenses, retirement, charitable giving, and estate bequests.
 Projected personal financial requirements provide the baseline expenditure plan over which you can overlay various income and investment return scenarios to test the adequacy of your current savings and investment plans.

-When you work with The Pasadena Financial Planner, we will use VeriPlan to analyze and project your lifetime financial affairs in comprehensive detail.
+When you work with me, we will use VeriPlan to analyze and project your lifetime financial affairs in comprehensive detail.

 VeriPlan is a very sophisticated and customizable computer planning model that I have developed.
 VeriPlan enables you to view graphical projections of your family’s income, expenses, assets, and debts across your lifetime.
 Data inputs reflect your particular situation and include all of your significant assets, including cash, bonds, equities, property, real estate, private equities, and business interests.